wp-plugins/zigweather/readme.txt

 = I don't like the way it looks.
 What can I do? =

-Go to the settings page and untick the box marked "Load stylesheet" then save.
+Go to the settings page and set the "Load stylesheet" dropdown to "None" then save.
 You will now need to add some styles in your theme stylesheet.

 == Changelog ==

+= 2.1 =
+* Added ability to show temperatures in celsius or fahrenheit
+* Added ability to show windspeed in km/h or mph
+* Coding style improvements
+* Code refactoring
+* Verified compatibility with WordPress 3.4.2
 = 2.0.1 =
 * Donation link on plugins list page, added fetched time (display optional), removed unused files from SVN, added basic theme chooser (to be improved later)
 = 2.0 =